asakusarb/action_args/README.md

 # ActionArgs

-Controller action arguments parameterizer for Rails 3+
+Controller action arguments parameterizer for Rails 3 and 4

 ## What is this?